-ICE Futures Europe has lost ground in coal trading to CME (CME) Group Inc., which has won clearing volume from energy brokers and their clients.
+ICE Futures Europe has lost ground in coal trading to CME (CME:US) Group Inc., which has won clearing volume from energy brokers and their clients.

 Chicago-based CME’s coal volumes surged to a record 173.2 million metric tons in the fourth quarter from 3.5 million tons a year earlier, according to data from the group sent Jan.
 11 by e-mail.
 ICE Futures’ total volume fell 20 percent to 240 million tons in the same period.